ddobrin/gemini-plan-commands/README.md

 * /plan:refine - **Refinement mode**.
 Refines an existing plan based on user feedback
 * /plan:impl - **Implementation mode**.
 Implements a plan for a feature based on a description
 * /plan:deploy - **Deployment mode**.
 Deploys the project to a target environment
+* /plan:validate - **Validate mode**.
+Validate that a plan has been fully implemented in the codebase
 * /review:review-code - Performs a code review on the specified code, providing feedback and suggestions

 ## Prerequisites